asvd/viewport/README.md

 </div>
 ```

-A viewport element also exposes the `currentSection` property which
+The viewport element contains the `currentSection` property which
-points to the section element currently displayed in the viewport
+points to the section element currently visible in the viewport
 (more precisely, the section which is the closest to the viewport):